OpenKnowledgeMaps/open-discovery/proposal.md

 * Biorxiv
 * Peerj Preprints

-The rOpenSci text mining suite of packages allows retrieval of open access full text content via those search engines listed above.
+Emplyoing the rOpenSci text mining suite we will retrieve open access full text content via those search engines listed above.

 We will also use rOpenSci packages for search against repositories that expose various other types of resources (datasets, presentations, source code, media files...), including - but not limited to:

 * Figshare
 * Dryad